A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Abstract

 \section{Abstract}

-Robotic manipulation in unstructured environments requires end-effectors that combine high kinematic dexterity with physical compliance.
-While traditional rigid hands rely on complex external sensors for safe interaction, electrohydraulic actuators offer a promising alternative.
-This paper presents the design, control, and evaluation of a novel musculoskeletal robotic hand architecture powered entirely by remote Peano-HASEL actuators, specifically optimized for safe manipulation.
-By relocating the actuators to the forearm, we functionally isolate the grasping interface from electrical hazards while maintaining a slim, human-like profile.
+Robotic manipulation in unstructured environments requires end-effectors that combine kinematic dexterity with physical compliance.
+While traditional rigid hands rely on complex external sensors for safe interaction, electrohydraulic actuators offer a promising alternative by combining muscle-like compliance with self-sensing capability.
+This paper presents the design, control, and evaluation of a musculoskeletal robotic hand architecture powered entirely by remote Peano-HASEL actuators, optimized for safe manipulation.
+By relocating the actuators to the forearm, we isolate the grasping interface from electrical hazards while maintaining a slim, human-like profile.
 To address the inherently limited linear contraction of these soft actuators, we integrate a 1:2 pulley routing mechanism that mechanically amplifies tendon displacement.
-The resulting system prioritizes compliant interaction over high payload capacity, leveraging the intrinsic force-limiting characteristics of the actuators to provide a high level of inherent safety.
-Furthermore, this physical safety is augmented by the self-sensing nature of the HASEL actuators.
-By simply monitoring the operating current, we achieve real-time grasp detection and closed-loop contact-aware control without relying on external force transducers or encoders.
-Experimental results validate the system's dexterity and inherent safety, demonstrating the successful execution of various grasp taxonomies and the non-destructive grasping of highly fragile objects, such as a paper balloon.
-These findings highlight a significant step toward simplified, inherently compliant soft robotic manipulation.
+The resulting system prioritizes compliant interaction over high payload capacity, leveraging the intrinsic force-limiting characteristics of the actuators to provide inherent safety.
+This physical safety is augmented by the self-sensing nature of the HASEL actuators: by monitoring the operating current alone, we achieve real-time grasp detection and closed-loop contact-aware control without external force transducers or encoders.
+Experimental results demonstrate the system's dexterity and safety through the execution of grasp types from standard taxonomies and the non-destructive grasping of highly fragile objects such as a paper balloon.
+These findings represent a step toward simplified, inherently compliant soft robotic manipulation.